Man-oh-man! This hairstyle and hair color is HIGH maintenance!!

 For my last two root touch-ups, I waited 4-5 weeks between each one.
 At week 3 my roots become quite noticeable.
 At week 5 they are scary long and with my pixie do it looks very interesting at the back of my head!

-The other aspect of timing- how long does it take me to do my root touch-up and toning?
-About 2.5 hours start to finish (not including any coconut oil soak time), this usually means I have to wait for a free weekend to do the processing.
+The other aspect of timing- it takes me about 2.5 hours start to finish to do a root touch up and toning.
+This usually means I have to wait for a free weekend to do it.

-Developer: I’ve been using Wella Color Charm 20 volume cream developer, but moving forward I will be using the Ion Sensitive Scalp 20 volume developer.
-My scalp is a constant itching blaze during the process and I’m hoping the Ion brand will help with that.
-I’ll report back on that.
-[Follow up: the Ion brand doesn’t burn nearly as much, has a different smell- sorta good I guess?
-Seems to have worked the same]
+Developer: I had been using Wella Color Charm 20 volume cream developer, but switched to the Ion Sensitive Scalp 20 volume developer because my scalp was a constant itching blaze during the process.
+The Ion brand doesn’t burn nearly as much and seems to work the same.

 Lightening Powder: I use the L’Oreal Quick Blue powder.
 Purchased a giant tub of it on sale from Sally’s a while back.